Skip to main content

 The new ORA assessment allowed Council to reconsider the risk to the public more comprehensively and make a risk-based decision about occupying the car park given its low seismic rating under the New Building Standard (NBS).

-Getting the car park up to speed is likely to take around four months and cost around $30,000.
-This will be recouped through parking fees, with no additional cost to ratepayers.
+Getting the car park back up to speed cost around $30,000 which will be recouped through parking fees, with no additional cost to ratepayers.

 Contact us